 If you notice that your Mac’s getting hotter, try first to avoid direct sunlight and clean it properly.
 Then go ahead and try these fixes.

-Quick fix: Manage your browser tabs, check CPU usage & update your Mac
+Quick fix: Manage your browser tabs and extensions, check CPU usage & update your Mac

 Browser tabs are probably the most resource-intensive processes on your Mac: if they are open, they continuously run and consume RAM and CPU resources.
 The best way to fix slow MacBook Air or any other model caused by overheating is to close all tabs you’re not currently using.
 Bookmark the pages you need and come back to them later.
 In Safari, click the Share button > Add Bookmark > Add.